-Even if you’re not homeschooling, having some hands on aids of any type can help you and your child during homework time.
+Even if you’re not homeschooling, having some hands-on aids of any type can help you and your child during homework time.
 You can find ours here in our shop.

 Fractions In the Kitchen

 When I introduced fractions, I had a set of teaspoons in hand.
 I wanted to show them just how we use fractions when we are in the kitchen.

-If your child like playing with playdough, this is a great way to work on fractions as well, plus playdough is fun.
+If your child likes playing with playdough, this is a great way to work on fractions as well, plus playdough is fun.

 Your child can make circles foods think: pizzas, cakes, pies, even donuts would work great!
 And then cut them into pieces – fractions.